cmgsalazar/us-elex-official-results/README.md

 Resulting analysis will be used for a reporting assignment for the [Mott Haven Herald](https://motthavenherald.com/) and [Hunts Point Express](https://huntspointexpress.com/).

-This is part of our class requirement for Craft of Journalism (South Bronx) at the Craig Newmark Graduate School of Journalism at CUNY, under the instruction of Eileen Markey and Ben Fractenberg and the editorship of Joe Hirsch.

 ![image](images/bx-elections.gif)

 ## Data sources